Welcome to the home page for ‘I Looked East and I Looked West’ – a celebration of the life and music of Julia Clifford.

 Julia and her husband John Clifford, also a musician, had been living in London since the 1940s, but shortly after the recordings came out in the late 1970s, they moved to Thetford in Norfolk, and as far as publically available information goes, they all but disappear from view.
 However, this period, and especially after 1981 when John died, was actually a busy period of music-making for Julia, with a younger generation of enthusiasts and a new audience on the English folk scene.

-The RTÉ radio programme ‘The Rolling Wave’ is broadcasting two programmes dedicated to Julia Clifford.
-The first of the two programmes, about ‘The Star Above the Garter’ album is archived here and the second programme includes an interview with me talking about her life in England – here’s the link to that programme.
+The RTÉ radio programme ‘The Rolling Wave’ broadcast two programmes dedicated to Julia Clifford during 2020.
+The first of the two programmes, about the making of the album ‘The Star Above the Garter’ album is here, and the second programme, which includes an interview with me talking about her life in England, is here.

 Huge thanks are due to all who helped in anyway, and I apologise to those I have inevitably missed off this list.